zulip/zulip/docs/documentation/api.md

 1. Add the markdown file to the index in `templates/zerver/help/include/rest-endpoints.md`.

-1. Test your endpoint, pretending to be a new user in a hurry.
+1. Test your endpoint, pretending to be a new user in a hurry, by visiting it via the links on `http://localhost:9991/api` (the API docs are rendered from the markdown source files on page load, so just reload to see an updated version as you edit).
 You should make sure that copy-pasting the code in your examples works, and post an example of the output in the pull request.

 [javascript-examples]: https://github.com/zulip/zulip-js/tree/master/examples